janavatter/gnn-sampling-study/README.md

 Currently in submission.

 ### Artifacts
 Each experiment is named `sampling-study-` followed by the experiment type and dataset.
-The options for type are `base` for the sampler-specific experiments, `layers` for the experiments where we vary the GNN depth, `threads` for using 1 to 32 threads and `gpu` for exploring CPU vs GPU sampling and training.
+The options for type are `base` for the sampler-specific experiments, `layers` for the experiments where we vary the GNN depth, and `gpu` for exploring CPU vs GPU sampling and training.
 As datasets we use three datasets from the [OGB](https://ogb.stanford.edu/) collection, namely `arxiv`, `products` and `papers100M`.
 In addition, we use four datasets integrated in the [Deep Graph Library](https://www.dgl.ai/), [`Cora`](https://docs.dgl.ai/generated/dgl.data.CoraGraphDataset.html), [`Flickr`](https://docs.dgl.ai/generated/dgl.data.FlickrDataset.html), [`Reddit`](https://docs.dgl.ai/generated/dgl.data.RedditDataset.html), and [`Yelp`](https://docs.dgl.ai/generated/dgl.data.YelpDataset.html).

 All experiments were logged via [Weights & Biases (W&B)](https://wandb.ai/site).
 The experiment configurations are described in a spreadsheet in the directory `artifacts`.
 The logs from W&B are downloaded and can be found in the artifacts/wandb subdirectory.